Vietnam.vn - Nền tảng quảng bá Việt Nam

 Following that on the same day is the screening of the Chilean short film The Bear's Story by director Gabriel Osorio.

-Inspired by his grandfather’s exile during Chile’s military regime, Osorio tells the story of a family man who longs to return home through a puppet show created by an old bear.
-It was the first Chilean work to win an Oscar for “Best Animated Short Film.”
+Inspired by his grandfather’s exile during the Chilean military regime, director Osorio brings to viewers the story of a family man who longs to return to his home through a puppet show created by the main character, an old bear.
+This is the first Chilean work to be awarded an Oscar for “best animated short film”.

-On December 5, audiences can enjoy the animated film Colombia Encanto: Land of Wonders , produced by Walt Disney Animation Studios, inspired by the rich culture and biodiversity of Colombia.
+On December 5, audiences can enjoy the animated film Colombia Encanto: The Land of Enchantment , produced by Walt Disney Animation Studios, inspired by Colombia's rich culture and biodiversity.

 The film has also been nominated in three different categories for the 94th Academy Awards.
 It will begin screening at 6:30 p.m.